Clinical Education Overview

 - 15-week clinical experience in the 6th academic term

-Students receive training in a variety of practice settings that represent the full range of the physical therapy profession.
-Through intentional placements, students will experience a minimum of two clinical practice settings, including general outpatient physical therapy practice and a second setting within the inpatient continuum of care, such as acute hospital, post-acute, rehabilitation, skilled nursing, home health, etc. Also, students generally experience a variety of specialty areas, which may include orthopedics, neurologic, pediatrics, geriatrics, sports medicine, aquatics, women's health, cardiovascular and pulmonary, and wound care.
+Students receive training in a variety of practice settings that represent the physical therapy profession.
+Through intentional placements, students will experience a minimum of two clinical practice settings, which include general outpatient physical therapy practice and a setting within the inpatient continuum of care, such as acute hospital, post-acute, rehabilitation, skilled nursing, home health, etc. Students may also experience a variety of specialty areas, such as orthopedics, neurologic, pediatrics, geriatrics, sports medicine, aquatics, women's health, cardiovascular and pulmonary, and wound care.

 Clinical Education Highlights